dhoerl/PhotoScrollerNetwork/README.txt

 This solution scales to huge images.
 The limiting factor is the amount of file space.
 That said, you may need to tweak the mmap strategy if you have threads mapping in several huge images.

-<<<< THE TURBO PROJECT IS NOT YET FINISHED - YOU CAN READ ABOUT IT BUT IT WILL NOT BUILD AT THE MOMENT >>>>>

-PhotoScollerNetworkTURBO Target: INCREMENTAL DECODING
+PhotoScollerNetworkTURBO Target: INCREMENTAL DECODING (see http://sourceforge.net/projects/libjpeg-turbo)

 When you download jpegs from the internet, the processor is idling waiting for the complete image to arrive, after which it decodes the image.
 If it were possible to have CGImageSourceCreateIncremental incrementally decode the image as it arrives (and you feed it more data), then my job would have been done.
 Alas, it does not do that, and my DTS event to find out some way to cajole it to do so was wasted.
 Thus, you will not find CGImageSourceCreateIncremental used in this project - in no case could it be used to make the process any faster than it is.